design-automation-edu/urban-prototyping-2018/changren/iteration2.md

 ![gras](imgs/I2P6.jpg)

-Take this one as an example, all windows have not reached the final lighting standard, but all other conditions are met.
+Take this commercial building as an example, all windows have not reached the final lighting standard, but all other conditions are met.

 ![gras](imgs/I2P7.jpg)